 Fires when a new event is added to a specified Google Calendar (your personal calendar, team calendar, or any you have access to).

-Agent creates 'Closing - 456 Maple Ave' event.
-Trigger workflow to generate 30-day closing checklist with milestone tasks and send buyer a timeline email.
+Analyst creates a 'Closing - 456 Logistics Ct' event.
+Trigger a workflow to generate a diligence countdown checklist with milestone tasks and send the LP a timeline email.

 Fires when an existing event is modified (time changed, description edited, attendees added).

-Showing rescheduled from 2 PM to 4 PM.
-Trigger workflow to send updated SMS to buyer: 'Your showing has been moved to 4 PM.
+Site tour rescheduled from 2 PM to 4 PM.
+Trigger a workflow to send an updated SMS to the broker: 'Our tour has been moved to 4 PM.
 New calendar invite sent.'

 Fires when an event is removed from the calendar.